linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/QueryAndScanGuidelines.html

-Reduce Page Size
+"Reduce Page Size.
 Because a Scan operation reads an entire page (by default, 1 MB), you can reduce the impact of the scan operation by setting a smaller page size.
 The Scan operation provides a Limit parameter that you can use to set the page size for your request.
 Each Query or Scan request that has a smaller page size uses fewer read operations and creates a "pause" between each request.
 For example, if each item is 4 KB and you set the page size to 40 items, then a Query request would consume only 40 strongly consistent read operations or 20 eventually consistent read operations.
-A larger number of smaller Query or Scan operations would allow your other critical requests to succeed without throttling.
+A larger number of smaller Query or Scan operations would allow your other critical requests to succeed without throttling."

 ---